PeterDrake/drakepedia/development_tools/git.md

 ```
 If you commit and merge often, and are a little lucky, merging will succeed automatically.
 Git is quite clever about this; if the changes on two branches are to different files, or even to different methods within the same file, git can figure out how to keep both sets of changes.

 Occasionally, though, it won't be obvious to git how to combine the changes.
 This is the dreaded *merge conflict*.
-When this happens, git will open your editor (we specified emacs above) and ask you to resolve the conflict, i.e., edit the files to keep the parts you want. **After you have the files the way you want them, commit again to complete the merge:** `git commit -a`.
+When this happens, git will open your editor (we specified nano above) and ask you to resolve the conflict, i.e., edit the files to keep the parts you want. **After you have the files the way you want them, commit again to complete the merge:** `git commit -a`.
 ### Remote Repositories
 Everything above has been about a local repository on your own machine.
 This is useful, but the real power of git lies in collaborating with others, using a remote repository stored at someplace like [GitHub](https://github.com/).